PCA Initialization for Approximate Message Passing in Rotationally Invariant Models

 We study rank-1 matrix estimation in the setting where the noise matrix $\bW$ is rotationally invariant.
 This is a much milder assumption than $\bW$ being Gaussian: it only imposes that the orthogonal matrices in the spectral decomposition of $\bW$ are uniformly random, and allows for arbitrary eigenvalues/singular values.
 Hence, $\bW$ can capture a more complex correlation structure, which is typical in applications.
 For the models \eqref{eq:defsquare}-\eqref{eq:defrect} with rotationally invariant noise, AMP algorithms were derived in \cite{ccakmak2019memory,opper2016theory} and generalized in \cite{fan2020approximate}.
-In particular, the AMP algorithm of \cite{fan2020approximate} for the problem \eqref{eq:defsquare} produces estimates $\bu^t \in \reals^n$ as follows: The iteration is initialized with a pilot estimate $\bu^1$.
+In particular, the AMP algorithm of \cite{fan2020approximate} for the problem \eqref{eq:defsquare} produces estimates $\bu^t \in \reals^n$ as follows:

+The iteration is initialized with a pilot estimate $\bu^1$.
 We can interpret \eqref{eq:AMP0} as a generalized power method.
 Recall that the power method approximates the principal eigenvector of $\bX$ using the iterative updates $\bar{\bu}^t = \bX \bar{\bu}^{t-1}/ \| \bX \bar{\bu}^{t-1} \|$.
-For each $t$, the function $u_t$ can be chosen to exploit any structural information known about the signal (e.g., sparsity).
+For each $t$, the function $\su_t$ can be chosen to exploit any structural information known about the signal (e.g., sparsity).
 The ``memory'' coefficients $\{ \sb_{t,1}, \ldots, \sb_{t,t} \}$ have a specific form to ensure that the iterates $(\bdff^{t}, \bu^{t+1})$ have desirable statistical properties captured by state evolution.
 A rigorous state evolution result for the iteration \eqref{eq:AMP0} is established in \cite{fan2020approximate}, but the algorithm and its analysis require an initialization $\bu^1$ that is correlated with the unknown signal and independent of the noise $\bW$.
 In practice, one typically does not have access to such an initialization.